-Budding chemists take note - our new home of Chemistry, is an awardwinning, multidisciplinary innovation hub where teaching, research and industry R&D mix in an exciting, creative space.
+Budding chemists take note - our home of chemistry is an award-winning, multidisciplinary innovation hub where teaching, research and industry R&D mix in an exciting, creative space.

-Physics & Astronomy Collaborativelearning Environment (PACE)
+Physics and Astronomy Collaborative learning Environment (PACE)

-It's the end of traditional lectures in our first-year physics and astronomy classes.
-Instead you will benefit from problem-based learning trough hands-on activities in a collaborative learning environment, with purposebuilt spaces to foster teamwork and improve learning outcomes.
+It's the end of traditional lectures in our first-year physics and astrophysics classes.
+Instead you'll benefit from problem-based learning through hands-on activities in a collaborative learning environment, with purpose-built spaces to foster teamwork and improve learning outcomes.